jdtcob/Getting-Cleaning-Data-Project/README.md

 ## Description of this file

 The purpose of this file is to explain the repository.
 This repository contains all files required for the Getting and Cleaning Data course project.
 Contained in this repository:
--CodeBook.md: information about the raw and tidy data sets -README.md: this file, describing the course project and steps taken to transform the data from raw to tidy -run_analysis.R: the R script completing the assignment
+- CodeBook.md: information about the raw and tidy data sets
+- README.md: this file, describing the course project and steps taken to transform the data from raw to tidy
+- run_analysis.R: the R script completing the assignment

 ## Assignment